Skip to main content

 Investor Directory

-This directory profiles 22 investment consultants advising on over $40 trillion in institutional assets.
-Mercer, Aon, Willis Towers Watson, Cambridge Associates, and Callan lead the group.
+This directory profiles 20 investment consultants advising on over $35.7 trillion in institutional assets.
+Mercer, Willis Towers Watson, Callan, RVK, and Meketa Investment Group lead the group.
 Investment consultants sit between institutional capital and the managers who want it.
-They advise pension funds, endowments, foundations, and healthcare systems on asset allocation, manager selection, and portfolio construction -- but the client keeps decision-making authority.
+They advise pension funds, endowments, foundations, and healthcare systems on asset allocation, manager selection, and portfolio construction, but the client keeps decision-making authority.
 That distinction matters.
 Unlike OCIOs who manage portfolios directly, consultants research, recommend, and monitor.
 Many of the largest firms now offer both models, but this directory covers their consulting practices.
 The numbers are staggering.
-The industry advises on more than $40 trillion in global institutional assets.
-Mercer, Aon, Willis Towers Watson, Cambridge Associates, and Callan alone influence trillions in allocation decisions.
+The industry advises on more than $35.7 trillion in global institutional assets.
+Mercer, Willis Towers Watson, Callan, RVK, and Meketa Investment Group alone influence trillions in allocation decisions.
 These are the firms that run manager searches, conduct due diligence, and issue the performance evaluations that determine which funds get institutional money.
 For a PE firm in market, a "recommend" rating from a major consultant can open billions in commitments from that consultant's client base in a single cycle.
 The business itself is shifting.
 Consultants are pushing hard into discretionary OCIO mandates, where fees are higher and relationships stickier.
 Mid-market institutions that lack internal investment staff are the natural buyers.
-But the largest pensions and endowments still prefer non-discretionary consulting -- they want independent advice without the conflicts that come with having the same firm both recommend and manage.
+But the largest pensions and endowments still prefer non-discretionary consulting.
+They want independent advice without the conflicts that come with having the same firm both recommend and manage.
 For alternative managers, the math is clear: 40-50 percent of institutional PE commitments are influenced by consultant recommendations.
 Ignoring these relationships is expensive.

 Aksia